 ProtonVPN is a reliable, rock-solid VPN service that puts security and privacy first.
 The company has a strict no-logging policy and offers support for P2P file sharing at an affordable price.
 However, getting access to ProtonVPN’s best security feature, Secure Core, is surprisingly expensive.

-So, is this the best VPN for your needs?
+So, is this the best service for your needs?
 In our ProtonVPN review, we take a closer look at everything this platform has to offer.

 Plans and Pricing

-ProtonVPN has one of the most attractive free options we’ve seen from any VPN.
-Without paying anything at all, you can get an ad-free VPN with no data logging and no bandwidth limits.
+ProtonVPN has one of the most attractive free VPN options we’ve seen from any provider.
+Without paying anything at all, you can get an ad-free service with no data logging and no bandwidth limits.
 The only catch is that you’re limited to choosing from servers in just three countries.

 For paid plans, pricing is a little complex.
 A Basic plan costs $5/mo paid monthly, but is reduced to $4/mo paid annually and $3.29/mo on a two-year plan.
 This gives you P2P support, two simultaneous connections and access to servers in every country ProtonVPN operates in – but not the 'Plus' servers.